Physical Education

 Assessments

 Theoretical concepts delivered as part of the examination routes are assessed in line with the academy marking policy, work is marked using the SAIL approach which enables students to respond to marking and feedback resulting in improvements to work and progress being made.
-Years 7 and 8 are marked using the assessment grid designed to allow students to understand the criteria.
-Years 9, 10 and 11 are assessed against the relevant assessment framework for the relevant course and specification followed.
-Those pupils in years 9, 10 and 11 that have not opted to take a Physical Education subject as part of their options are assessed through their attitude to learning scores.
+Years 7, 8 and 9 are marked using the head/ hands and heart assessment grid designed to allow students to understand the criteria.
+In year 10 and 11 pupils are assessed against the relevant assessment framework for the relevant course and specification followed.
+Those pupils in years 10 and 11 that have not opted to take a Physical Education subject as part of their options are assessed through their attitude to learning scores.

 Extra-Curricular opportunities

 The PE department offer a wide and varied extra-curricular programme.
 This changes on a termly basis depending on the sporting events and festivals entered during the local area.
-The sports hall is offered during each lunch period to a specific year group from Monday (year 7) through to Friday (year 11), the activities during this time rotate on a half termly basis.
+The sports hall is offered during each lunch period for activities that are prescribed.
+Key stage 3 can use the sports hall on a Monday and Tuesday and key stage 4 can use the sports hall on a Wednesday, Thursday and Friday.

 Useful Links